 Probably one of the easiest to get to on this list, Hansik Restaurant is located right smack in Heartland Mall, which sits on the cusp of Kovan MRT Station.
 Catering to north east diners from all over the region, be sure to arrive early to snag yourself a table before it gets crowded come dinnertime.

-The Green Tea Pork Belly (S$23/200g) is an interesting find on the menu while the classics like Ginseng Chicken Soup (S$23) and Boneless Beef Rib (S$38/100g) hardly go wrong.
-Cut into tender, fall-off-the-bone chicken from your Ginseng Chicken Soup and finish the meal off with spoonfuls of a fragrant, herb-laden chicken broth.
+The Green Tea Pork Belly (S$27/200g) is an interesting find on the menu while the classics like Kimchi Hotpot (S$43) and Boneless Beef Rib (S$40/100g) hardly go wrong.
+Let the Green Tea Pork Belly wrap your tongue and a herbal and fatty sensation like no other.

-If you’re looking for the familiar taste of Seoul of a summer afternoon, Hansik’s the place to be.
+If you’re looking for the familiar taste of Seoul on a summer afternoon, Hansik’s the place to be.

 +65 6288 2448